d2l-ai/d2l-en/chapter_appendix/math.md

 \end{bmatrix}.
 $$

 Define a scalar $k$.
-Multiplication of scalars and matrices is also a multiplication by element operation:
+Multiplication of scalars and matrices is also an element-wise multiplication:

 $$